 Many tour operators offer convenient package deals that include transportation; refreshments, a tour guide, and even hotel pick up or drop off service.
 This is often the best way to gain access to the show if you want to avoid the hassle of having to make your own travel arrangements from the shore to the island.

 Remember too that the temperatures can drop rapidly in this area, and if you have spent a hot day in the sun, a trip to the island may leave you shivering.
 Don’t miss this chance however to experience a once in a lifetime visit to the Temple of Philae, and to learn a great deal about its fascinating past.

-The ancient Temple of Isis features prominently in virtually all Nile cruise packages, regardless of whether your cruise starts in Aswan or Luxor.
+The ancient Temple of Isis features prominently in virtually all Nile cruise holidays, regardless of whether your cruise starts in Aswan or Luxor.
 Most Egypt tour packages that include a visit to Aswan will also include a visit to Philae Temple, although visitors might be required to purchase their own tickets if they want to see the Philae Temple sound and light show.